 Chill a Fever With Lemon

 To help take the edge off a fever, slice a lemon over a bowl of warm water to capture the fruit’s aromatic oils.
-Using a cotton cloth give your baby a “sponge bath” with the warm lemon water.
-The cooling properties of the lemon and evaporating water work together in reducing the fever, advises Feder.
+Using a cotton cloth, give your baby a “sponge bath” with the warm lemon water.
+The cooling properties of the lemon and evaporating water work together in reducing the fever, Feder advises.

 “Make sure the water is not too cold,” Feder says.
 “The idea here is not to shock the child.”